 Think about this: even if your earnings are lower than the threshold to file for income taxes, by not filing you could be missing out on a tax credit that might refund you money.
 That’s what I call “under-filing.”
 For example, the IRS estimates that 20% of taxpayers who are eligible for the Earned Income Tax Credit don’t claim it, even though it might get them a refund worth thousands of dollars.1

 In general, how tax credits work is simple.
-You look up the requirements for a particular tax credit (the most common ones are listed below) and see if your circumstances match the eligibility requirements.
-If so, you fill out Schedule 3 of Form 1040 (required for all tax credits) plus the appropriate form for that credit.
+You look up the requirements for a particular tax credit – the most common ones are listed below – and see if your circumstances match the eligibility requirements.
+If so, you fill out Schedule 3 of Form 1040, which is required for all tax credits, plus the appropriate form for that credit.
 You can apply for as many tax credits as you’re eligible for, and they’re all combinable.

 To help get you started, I’ve listed some common tax credits, the IRS forms you’ll need to claim them, and the supporting documents to have handy as you go through the steps.
 Even if you’re not a do-it-yourselfer, like my husband and me, it helps to get organized for your meeting with your preparer or for your afternoon date with online tax software.

 Earned Income Tax Credit: This fully refundable $6,660 maximum credit is for working people who earn less than $56,844.2 You get more from it if you’re married and/or have kids.

 Health Care Tax Credit (aka Premium Tax Credit): A fully refundable credit meant to help you pay monthly health insurance premiums.3 If you have a Health Reimbursement Arrangement, new guidelines may limit your ability to claim this tax credit, beginning in 2020.5